manili/VSDBabySoC/README.md

 ## Step by step modeling walkthrough

 In this section we will walk you through the whole process of modeling the VSDBabySoC in details.
 We will increase/decrease the digital output value and feed it to the DAC model so we can watch the changes on the SoC output.
-Please, note that the following commands are tested on the Ubuntu Bionic platform and no other OSes.
+Please, note that the following commands are tested on the Ubuntu Bionic (18.04.5) platform and no other OSes.

   1. First we need to install some important packages:

   ```
-  $ sudo apt install python python3-pip git iverilog gtkwave docker.io
+  $ sudo apt install make python python3 python3-pip git iverilog gtkwave docker.io
   $ sudo chmod 666 /var/run/docker.sock
   $ cd ~
-  $ pip3 install sandpiper-saas
+  $ pip3 install pyyaml click sandpiper-saas
   ```

   2. Now you can clone this repository in arbitrary directory (we'll choose home directory here):